-The 2024 budget includes \$20.6 million, a 10% decrease from the amended 2023 budget, to fund the conservation measures and other activities mentioned below and will use a portion of the cash reserve built in prior years to fund these activities.
-The Springflow Protection conservation measures account for approximately \$15 million of the EAHCP budget in 2024.
+The 2025 budget includes \$21.1 million, a 1.2% decrease from the amended 2024 budget, to fund the conservation measures and other activities mentioned below and will use a portion of the cash reserve built in prior years to fund these activities.
+The Springflow Protection conservation measures account for approximately \$14.6 million of the EAHCP budget in 2025.
 One of the Springflow Protection conservation measures is the Voluntary Irrigation Suspension Program Option (VISPO).
-VISPO requires payment to Edwards groundwater withdrawal permit holders for forbearance of enrolled water when aquifer levels decline to certain critical levels.
-On October 1, 2023, the aquifer was below the requisite level thus triggering a forbearance year and suspension payments for 2024.
-The 2024 budget includes both stand-by payments (\$2.3 million) and suspension payments (\$6.9 million) to be paid in 2024.
-However, in accordance with generally accepted accounting principles, the EAA accrues these amounts as an expense in 2023.
+VISPO requires payment to Edwards groundwater withdrawal permit holders for forbearance of enrolled water when aguifer levels decline to certain critical levels.
+On October 1, 2024, the aquifer was below the requisite level thus triggering a forbearance year and suspension payments for 2025.
+The 2025 budget includes both stand-by payments (\$2.3 million) and suspension payments (\$6.7 million) to be paid in 2025.
+However, in accordance with generally accepted accounting principles, the EAA accrues these amounts as an expense in 2024.
 The budget also includes funding to support the use of the San Antonio Water System's (SAWS) aquifer storage and recovery (ASR) project as another significant EAHCP Springflow Protection conservation measure.
-The injection goal of 126,000 acre-feet of groundwater into the SAWS ASR was met in 2020; therefore, the 2024 budget includes only ASR lease and forbearance payments in the amount of \$5.9 million, but no ASR operation costs.
-The remaining 27.2% of the EAHCP budget will fund various activities and work plans to be implemented by the signatories to the plan during 2024: the EAA, the City of New Braunfels, the City of San Marcos, the City of San Antonio through San Antonio Water System, and Texas State University.
+The injection goal of 126,000 acre-feet of groundwater into the SAWS ASR was met in 2020; therefore, the 2025 budget includes only ASR lease and forbearance payments in the amount of \$5.7 million, but no ASR operation costs.
+The remaining 30.5% of the EAHCP budget will fund various activities and work plans to be implemented by the signatories to the plan during 2025: the EAA, the City of New Braunfels, the City of San Marcos, the City of San Antonio through San Antonio Water System, and Texas State University.

-The below chart depicts 2024 budgeted expenses, by category.
+The below chart depicts 2025 budgeted expenses, by category.

-Edwards Aquifer Authority 2024 Adopted Operating Budget
+Edwards Aquifer Authority 2025 Adopted Operating Budget